HazelMoon/vc-premid/README.md

 - legacy: Uses a bridge script and does not require you to install any extra packages into Vencord.
 Switch to the `legacy-bridge` branch for this version.

 ### Install instructions

-- Clone this repo to `src/userplugins`
+-  go to src/userplugins and open your terminal/cmd and do `git clonehttps://github.com/nyakowint/vc-premid.git`
+- `cd vc-premid`
+- `npm i -g pnpm`
+- `pnpm i`
-- Build Vencord with `pnpm build`
+- go back to user plugin folder then `pnpm build`
 - Fully restart Discord (Settings > Vencord > Restart Client)

 - For `legacy-bridge` branch, switch to it and follow the instructions there.